QwenLM/Qwen/README.md

 | Qwen-14B-Chat (Int4) | 63.3 |    69.0     | 59.8  |   45.7    |

 ### Quantization of KV cache

+> NOTE: Please be aware that due to the internal mechanism of Hugging Face, the support files for this functionality
+> (i.e., `cache_autogptq_cuda_256.cpp` and `cache_autogptq_cuda_kernel_245.cu`) may be missing.
+Please manually download
+> them from the Hugging Face Hub and place them into the same folder as the other module files.

 Attention KV cache can be quantized and compressed for storage, to get a higher sample throughput.
 The parameters of 'use_cache_quantization' and 'use_cache_kernel' are provided to control kv-cache-quantization behavior
 When use_cache_quantization=True and use_cache_kernel=True, kv-cache-quantization will be enabled.
 The specific use method is as follows: